 The Company was incorporated in Delaware in February 2011 and began operations in September 2011.
 The Company formed a wholly owned subsidiary, Personalis (UK) Ltd., in August 2013 and a wholly owned subsidiary, Shanghai Personalis Biotechnology Co., Ltd., which is referred to as "Personalis (Shanghai) Ltd" herein, in October 2020.
-Management is in the process of closing its operations in China.
-Refer to Note 11 for further information.
+During the first half of 2023, the The Company terminated its operations in China during 2023 and the Company's management is in completed the process of dissolving Personalis (Shanghai) Ltd. the entity in the first quarter of 2024.
+Refer to Note 11 9 for further information.
 The Company operates and manages its business as one reportable operating segment, which is the sale of sequencing and data analysis services.

 The Company has incurred losses to date and expects to incur additional losses for the foreseeable future.
-The Company continues to invest the majority of its resources in the development and growth of its business, including investments in product development and ~~sales~~ studies to prove the clinical validity and ~~marketing efforts.~~ utility of the Company's tests.
+The Company continues to invest the majority of its resources in the development and growth of its business, including investments in product development and studies to prove the clinical validity sales and utility of the Company's tests, marketing efforts.
 The Company's activities have been financed to date primarily through the sale of its equity securities and cash from operations.